pyfa-org/Phobos/README.md

 ### Arguments:

-* `--res`: Required.
-     * Path to SharedCache with resources. eg: `C:\EVE\SharedCache`.
+* `--eve`: Required.
+Path to EVE client folder, e.g. `C:\EVE`.
 * `--json`: Required.
-    * Output folder for JSON files.
+Output folder for JSON files.
 * `--server`: Optional.
-    * Server to pull data from.
-Defaults to `tranquility`.
-If server is Serenity, must set --eve option (如果服务器选择为“晨曦”，必须设置--eve的值，否则可能会出错).
+Server to pull data from.
+Defaults to `tq`.
+Other options are `sisi`, `duality`, `thunderdome` and `serenity`.
-* `--eve`: Optional.
-    * Path to EVE client (this is different for each server).
-If none is provided, Phobos will try to resolve it under the `SharedCache` directory based on server provided. eg: `C:\EVE\SharedCache\tq`.
-* `--cache`: Optional.
-    * Path to client-server specific data (which contains client cache and settings).
-If none is provided, reverence will attempt to resolve it automatically. eg: `C:\Users\<user>\AppData\Local\CCP\EVE\c_eve_sharedcache_tq_tranquility`
+* `--calls`: Optional.
+Path to `CachedMethodCalls` folder, if you want to extract data from files contained within it.
 * `--translate`: Optional.
-    * Specify language to which strings will be translated.
-You can choose either individual languages (for a list, invoke script with `--help` argument) or 'multi' option.
-For individual language, translation will be done in-place (replaces original text with localized text), for multi-language translation, original text is not modified, but new text fields are added, named using `<field name>_<language code>` convention (eg: `typeName_en-us`).
+Specifies language to which strings will be translated.
+You can choose either individual languages (run script with `--help` argument for a list) or 'multi' option.
+For individual language, translation will be done in-place (replaces original text with localized text), for multi-language translation, original text is not modified, but new text fields are added, named using `<field name>_<language code>` convention (e.g. `typeName_en-us`).
 Multi-language translation mode is default.
 * `--list`: Optional.
-    * Specify list of comma-separated 'containers' to dump, it uses names script prints to stdout.
-For list of all available names you can launch script without specifying this option (by default it dumps everything it can find).
+Specifies list of comma-separated 'containers' to extract.
+It uses names the script prints to stdout.
+For list of all available names you can launch script without specifying this option, as by default it extracts everything it can find.

-### A note on paths
-When the new EVE launcher was introduced, it allowed the launching against test servers from within the launcher without having a separate installation of client per server.
-This was made possible by the Shared Resource Cache that the different client versions share between themselves.

-When CCP first released the beta, the Shared Cache was usually located at `C:\ProgramData\CCP\EVE\SharedCache` and the old client was still used (eg: `C:\Program Data (x86)\CCP\EVE`).
-However, with the release of the new launcher, the default install path is `C:\EVE\SharedCache`, and the separate eve clients are located in sub directories of the Shared Cache (eg: `C:\EVE\SharedCache\tq`).
-Please note that the old client may still be available wherever it was installed; be sure not to use that one as it is no longer updated.
-Double check your paths.

 ### Example

-    $ python run.py --res=C:\EVE\SharedCache --json=~\Desktop\phobos_dump_tq --translate=en-us --list="invtypes, marketProxy()_GetMarketGroups(), phbmetadata"
+    $ python run.py --eve=E:\eve\client\ --json=~\Desktop\phobos_tq_en-us --list="evetypes, marketgroups, metadata"

 ### Phobos-specific data
 Besides raw data Phobos pulls from client, it provides two custom containers.